-And today we've touched on that theme of perfectionism and how that impacts your parenting and every day we hear from parents who are raising imperfect kids and you need help.
-In fact, in the past 12 months, more than 150,000 families have been assisted by Focus on the Family in successfully working through some sort of a crisis with their kids.
-One mom recently shared with us how Focus met her at a point of read need.
+Jim: Today, we’ve touched on that theme of perfectionism and how that impacts your parenting and every day we hear from parents who are raising imperfect kids who need help.
+In the past 12 months, more than 250,000 families have been assisted by Focus on the Family in successfully working through some sort of a crisis with their children.
+One mom recently shared with us how Focus met her at her point of need.

-She told us, "I called you for help with our out-of-control teenage son several years ago.
+She told us, “I called you for help with our out-of-control teenage son several years ago.
 You gave me a name of a counselor in our area and we went to see them for help.
+This started him on a journey of healing and we’ve seen God redeem his life and restore hope to our family.
 I could go on and on.
-I'll just say thank you for being there with us through the years with your counsel, your prayers and your resources.
-God has used Focus in this story of redemption and hope restores."
+I’ll just say thank you for being there with us through the years with your counsel, your prayers and your resources.”

-Our program was provided by Focus on the Family and on behalf of Jim Daly and the entire team here, thanks for listening.
-I'm John Fuller, inviting you back next time.
-We'll hear more from Kathi and Cheri and provide further trusted advice to help your family thrive.
+Thanks for listening to Focus on the Family.
+I’m John Fuller and on behalf of Jim Daly and the entire team, we’ll invite you back next time as we once more hear from Kathi and Cheri and help you and your family thrive in Christ.

 Featured Broadcast Resource

-Receive a copy of The Cure for the Perfect Life with your donation of any amount!Give Now (Available to U.S. residents only)
+Receive the book You Don't Have to Try So Hard for your donation of any amount!Give Now (Available to U.S. residents only)